-Meadows, rolling hills, alpine and treed terrain: if you want it, the Kootenay Rockies provide.
+Meadows, rolling hills, alpine and treed terrain: if you want it, the Kootenays provide.
 Here are just a few places to find your perfect sled day:

 These areas, along with the vastness of terrain Fernie supplies in addition to the hotspots, provide sledding areas for all levels of riders.
-But Matei says the area is most known for its technical trees and vast meadows—all of which are covered with nine metres of powder each winter.
+But, then adds the area is most known for its technical trees and vast meadows–all of which are covered with nine metres of powder each winter.

 Photo by Nicole Matei

 What does the above all add up to?
-According to Matei, “...endless secret honey holes and powder stashes for days after a storm cycle rolls through.”
+According to Fernie Snowmobile club rep, “…endless secret honey holes and powder stashes for days after a storm cycle rolls through.”

 With Fernie’s immense offering of varied terrain, you’re also likely to be the only one around.
-“The staging area may be full with trailers parked all the way into town,” says Matei, “but you will never see another rider out there!”
+“The staging area may be full with trailers parked all the way into town, but you will never see another rider out there!”

-“Golden, BC is a world-class destination for backcountry snowmobiling … [located at the confluence of two historic rivers and at the foot of the majestic Purcell Mountain Range,” says Golden Snowmobile Club board member, Tim Grey.
+“Golden, BC is a world-class destination for backcountry snowmobiling … [located at the confluence of two historic rivers and at the foot of the majestic Purcell Mountain Range,” says a board member from the Golden Snowmobile Club.

 Photo by Dave Best

-Wallace gives insight into Gorman Lake—an alpine playground with natural jumps, cliff drops, and steep climbs— and Silent Pass, which offers low traffic days on rolling alpine meadows, tight technical trees and an old burn site.
-But Grey gives a nod to Quartz Creek as one of the Golden’s most popular snowmobile areas, referencing its variety of terrain that appeals to beginners and those who enjoy technical playtime, too.
+Gorman Lake — an alpine playground with natural jumps, cliff drops, and steep climbs — and Silent Pass, which offers low traffic days on rolling alpine meadows, tight technical trees and an old burn site.
+But, Quartz Creek as one of the Golden’s most popular snowmobile areas, referencing its variety of terrain that appeals to beginners and those who enjoy technical playtime, too.

 “One of the best features of the Quartz area is the technical, boondocking at tree level.
 This is where some of the deepest and most fluffy snow falls and the trees, while tight, usually have enough space to get through. … There is loads of fun to be had on a deep and low visibility day in this area and several spots where newbies can dip their toes.”

-With easy access, warm cabins, some of the best grooming in the province, Wallace sums up the Golden experience: “Add the aesthetics of spectacular alpine views [including views of Glacier National Park], terrain for all skill levels ... and an abundance of restaurants and accommodation, one could say that Golden is the ultimate sledder vacation destination.”
+With easy access, warm cabins, some of the best grooming in the province, he Golden experience: “Add the aesthetics of spectacular alpine views [including views of Glacier National Park], terrain for all skill levels … and an abundance of restaurants and accommodation, one could say that Golden is the ultimate sledder vacation destination.”

 Photo by Billy Stevens

-But, according to Stevens, one area in the region deserves special attention.
+But, according the club rep, one area in the region deserves special attention.

 Revelstoke locals have been celebrating the snowmobiling terrain in their regions for at least fifty years.
 Half a century ago, the Revelstoke Snowmobile Club began, and Miranda Murphy, a Revelstoke local, chalks up the undying love of riding here to two things: legendary powder and huge area of terrain available for sledders.